modchester/revtube/README.md

-# vistatube
+# VistaTube
-deez nuts, can they fit in yo mouth? http://vista.forzasoft.ml
+vistatube is a VIDEO SITE that i am making and the link is http://vista.forzasoft.ml